rogerio-romao/typescript-backend-starter/README.md

 -   arrowParens: always include parentheses around arrow function arguments
 -   trailingComma: add trailing commas where valid in ES5
 -   printWidth, tabWidth, useTabs: control line length and indentation

+## 🔄 Continuous Integration

+This project uses GitHub Actions for CI/CD automation.
+The workflows are defined in the `.github/workflows` directory:

+### Main Workflow

+The main workflow runs on push to main branch and pull requests:

+-   **ESLint**: Enforces code quality and style standards
+-   **Unit Tests**: Runs the test suite with Vitest

+The CI process helps catch issues early by validating each change against our quality standards before merging.

+### Dependency Updates

+A scheduled workflow runs periodically to:

+-   Check for outdated dependencies using Dependabot
+-   Automatically create PRs for security fixes and minor updates
+-   Run tests to verify compatibility with updated packages

 ## 📄 License